21st Century Renaissance

 She is the founder of the publishing house 21st Century Renaissance bringing to her work the belief that the right blend of design and writing can influence change and raise debate across a wide section of society.
 Her focus is on high quality print publications created and produced in Ireland when possible.
 A growing number of authors and illustrators are being published by 21CR.

 For almost thirteen years she worked as the Institute of Physics representative in Ireland.
 During that time she conceived of the idea for The Visual Time Traveller which she authored, curated and launched in 2013 with an exhibition on 6th December at the RHA Gallery.
 It was printed and bound in the Netherlands by MM Artbook with an open spine - a distinctive feature of this collaborative work.
 Alison presented the inaugural lecture on The Visual Time Traveller at the RDS at the opening of their library exhibition on 2nd April 2014.
 The Visual Time Traveller was selected by an international jury for the Global Irish Design Challenge exhibitions of 2016 (Dublin Castle) and 2017 (National Design and Craft Gallery.
+The YouTube channel for The Visual Time Traveller describes her journey in 12 short videos.

 In August 2012, Alison was shortlisted in The Next Myles competition in The Irish Times with a piece called Typos.